24 Extreme values and sensitivity analysis

 This approach to econometrics is fairly standard in accounting research.
 While it is rare to see econometric analysis of estimators in accounting research papers, it is common for claims to be made and for readers to be directed to research in economics, finance, or econometrics for support for those claims.
 Given the prevalence of this approach, we believe it is useful to demonstrate how a reader can evaluate such claims.

 We consider each the seven cited sources as a basis for the claims made in Call et al. (2018).
-The first of these (Irarrazabal et al., 2013) can be eliminated, as it does not use this estimator, let alone provide econometric support for these claims.6 Similarly, Cameron and Trivedi (2009) and Wooldridge (2010) are standard econometrics references that say precisely nothing about the ability of Poisson regression to handle “a disproportionate number of zeros and severe skewness” in any setting, let alone in settings that do not use the count dependent variables that motivate the use of Poisson regression.
+The first of these (Irarrazabal et al., 2013) can be eliminated, as it does not use this estimator, let alone provide econometric support for these claims.6 Similarly, Cameron and Trivedi (2009) and Wooldridge (2010) are standard econometrics references that say precisely nothing about the ability of Poisson regression to handle “a disproportionate number of zeros and severe skewness” in any setting, let alone in settings using dependent variables other than the count variables that motivate the use of Poisson regression.

 The two papers by Santos Silva and Tenreyo seem more relevant.7 Santos Silva and Tenreyro (2006, p.
 642) note that “the pioneering work of Tinbergen (1962) initiated a vast theoretical and empirical literature on the gravity equation for trade. … In its simplest form, the gravity equation for trade states that the trade flow from country \(i\) to country \(j\), denoted by \(T_{ij}\), is proportional to the product of the two countries’ GDPs, denoted by \(Y_i\) and \(Y_j\), and inversely proportional to their distance, \(D_{ij}\)”.